 How to Automate Cross Browser Testing?

-i) With the help of Selenium WebDriver, we can automate test cases and run those test cases simultaneously across various browsers such as Internet Explorer, FireFox, Chrome, and Safari browsers.
+i) With the help of Selenium WebDriver, we can automate test cases and run those test cases simultaneously across various browsers such as Internet Explorer, Firefox, Chrome, and Safari browsers.

-ii) TestNG framework with Selenium WebDriver is used for the execution of same test cases on the same machine at the same time but with different browsers.
+ii) TestNG framework with Selenium WebDriver is used for the execution of the same test cases on the same machine at the same time but with different browsers.

 Selenium WebDriver can be used to run browser compatibility tests on various browsers such as Chrome, Firefox, Internet Explorer, Safari, and Opera.
 WebDriver API drives the web browser just like a real user.
-Firefox Driver has ‘selenium-server-standalone.jar’ library by default while Chrome, IE, Safari, and Opera do need external libraries.
+Firefox Driver has a ‘selenium-server-standalone.jar’ library by default while Chrome, IE, Safari, and Opera do need external libraries.
 In order to perform cross-browser automation testing, one needs to initialize WebDriver for various browsers.
 Let us discuss various browsers and also the steps to initialize WebDriver for different browsers.

 1. Mozilla Firefox: The ‘selenium-server-standalone’ library is bundled with Firefox Driver to initialize and run tests in a Firefox browser.
 Firefox Driver is added to the Firefox profile as a file extension on starting a new instance of Firefox Driver.
 To start Mozilla Firefox, the code is:

 WebDriver driver = new FirefoxDriver();